HumeAI/hume-api-examples/evi/next-js/evi-next-js-app-router-quickstart/README.md

     cp .env.example .env
     ```

-4. [Optional] Specify an EVI configuration:
+4. Optional: Specify an EVI configuration:

   * EVI is pre-configured with a set of default values, which are automatically applied if you do not specify a configuration.
 The default configuration includes a preset voice and language model, but does not include a system prompt or tools.
 To customize these options, you will need to create and specify your own EVI configuration.
 To learn more, see our [configuration guide](https://dev.hume.ai/docs/empathic-voice-interface-evi/configuration/build-a-configuration).
   * You may pass in a configuration ID to the `VoiceProvider` object inside the [Chat.tsx file](https://github.com/HumeAI/hume-api-examples/blob/main/evi-next-js-app-router/components/Chat.tsx).